MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 After traffic reaches the virtual network, communication with PaaS services within the network, is locked down by using private endpoints, just like the [**baseline architecture with network controls**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#private-endpoints-for-paas-services).
 These endpoints are placed in a dedicated subnet, outside the AKS node pool subnet.
 The address space is large enough to accommodate all private endpoints necessary for the stamp.
 Private IP addresses to the private endpoints are assigned from that subnet.
 Network Security Groups (NSGs) are placed on each subnet to inspect communication within the virtual network.
 NSGs use ServiceTags for the supported services.
 The platform team also enforces NSG by Azure Network Manager Policies.

 Because all egress traffic over the internet is routed through the centralized Azure Firewall, it acts as the next hop that inspects and then allows or denies traffic.
 The platform team is expected to create UDRs for that custom route.
 They will assign Azure policy that blocks the application team from creating subnets without assigning that new route table.
-The platform teams is also expected to give the proper role-based access control (RBAC) permissions to the application team to extend the routes based on the requirements of the workload.
+The platform team is also expected to give the proper role-based access control (RBAC) permissions to the application team to extend the routes based on the requirements of the workload.

 The scalability requirements of the workload influence how much address space should be allocated for the subnets.
 The virtual network should have enough address space to accommodate the AKS nodes and pods as they scale out.

 The pre-provisioned virtual network and peerings must be able to support the expected growth of the workload.
 The application team must evaluate and communicate that growth with the platform team regularly.
 For more information, see [Connectivity to Azure](/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure).

-#### Regional virtual network in the Connectivity subscription

-The Connectivity subscription contains a hub virtual network that contains resources shared by workloads of the organization.
-From a mission-critical perspective, the resources are expected to be provisioned in each region and peered to the virtual network in the regional stamp.
-These resources are in-scope for the workload in this architecture and are treated as non-ephemeral components:

-- Azure ExpressRoute for private connectivity from on-premises to Azure infrastructure.
-For the workload, dual circuits and even multiple ExpressRoute instances is recommended to build redundancy.
-- Azure Firewall, or another NVA, to control and inspect egress traffic
-- Active Directory-integrated DNS infrastructure used for cross-premises DNS name resolution for which the record is maintained by the platform team.
-- VPN gateway for connectivity to remote organization branches over the public internet to Azure infrastructure.
-This resource can also be considered as a backup connectivity alternative adding resiliency.

-#### Operations virtual network

-This architecture keeps the same design as the [**baseline architecture with network controls**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#operations-virtual-network), where the operational traffic is isolated in a separate virtual network.
-This virtual network is owned by the application team and is non-ephemeral.

-There's no peering between the operations network and spoke network.
-All communication is through Private Links.
-If access to jump boxes is limited from the on-premises network, then the operations network needs to be reachable from on-premises through peering.

 ## Deployment considerations